aforoughi1/IntelligentOne/README.md

 #### On Balance Volume(OBV)
 ![OBV Chart](/images/IntelligentOneScreenshot8.png)

-OBV is a technical analysis indicator intended to relate price and volume in the stock market.
-The algorithm was used to predict an increase or decrease in Next day closing stock price direction.
+OBV (On-Balance Volume) is a technical analysis indicator that relates price movements to trading volume, aiming to identify momentum shifts in the market.
+By tracking volume flow, OBV can signal whether buying or selling pressure is dominating.

-We apply Multiclass Classification Modelling to predict a potential entry or exit point (Buy/Hold/Sell).
+In our approach, the algorithm analyzes OBV trends to predict the direction of the next day's closing stock price—whether it's likely to increase or decrease.

+To determine actionable trading signals—Buy, Hold, or Sell—we apply multiclass classification modelling, leveraging historical price-volume relationships to support informed decision-making.

 #### 5 days Close Price Forecast
 Our goal is here to forecast where to set our stop-loss order.